davidenoma/smalljobsnaijachat/README.md

 # smalljobsnaijachat
-For messaging and chat functionality
+For messaging and chat functionality for smalljobsnaija.com.ng